The Surprising Conditions Linked with Sleep Apnoea

 When acids enter the throat, they can trigger spasms in the vocal cords, leading to choking and breathing difficulties.
 Interestingly, it is worth noting that gastroesophageal reflux disease (GERD) can also contribute to OSA.
 Although further research is required, many scientists suggest a potential connection between these two conditions.

 Treating one condition can sometimes lead to improvements in the other.
 For example, managing GERD with lifestyle changes, dietary modifications, or medications may help reduce acid reflux-related symptoms during sleep and improve sleep quality in individuals with Sleep Apnoea.
-Conversely, treating Sleep Apnoea with therapies like continuous positive airway pressure (CPAP) can sometimes alleviate acid reflux symptoms by keeping the airway open and reducing the likelihood of aspiration.

 Psychological Disorders